presidential-innovation-fellows/pif-website/_projects/smithsonian-digitizing-the-herbarium.md

 title: "Digitizing the Smithsonian Institution's Herbarium"
 summary: "Bringing fresh perspective and critical expertise to the important work of sharing our treasures with millions of people online"
 cover_art: "smithsonian-transcription.jpg"
-subtitle: "Make the Smithsonian Institution's digitization of 137 million+ artifacts more findable, useful and informative to researchers and members of the public"
+project_challenge: "Make the Smithsonian Institution's digitization of 137 million+ artifacts more findable, useful and informative to researchers and members of the public"
 partner_description: "The Smithsonian Institution is the world's largest museum and research complex, with 19 museums, 9 research centers, and affiliates around the world."
 project_link: https://transcription.si.edu
 status: ["case_study"]